Lalari Yek

-Lalari Yek (للري يك, also Romanized as Lalarī Yeḵ, meaning "Lalari 1"; also known as Lalarī) is a village in Tang-e Haft Rural District, Papi District, Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 103, in 23 families.
+Lalari Yek (للري يك) (Note: Also romanized as Lalarī Yeḵ; also known as Lalarī) is a village in Tang-e Haft Rural District of Papi District in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 103 in 23 households.
+The following census in 2011 counted 79 people in 22 households.
+The 2016 census measured the population as 99 people in 27 households.